Have you ever wondered what “mulled” actually means? As in Mulled Apple Cider?

 garnish: 1 orange peel twist and 1 canela cinnamon stick per serving

-- In to medium saucepan, add apple cider, sugar and orange zest, along with all the spices and cayenne, and bring to a bare simmer.
+- In a medium saucepan, add apple cider, sugar and orange zest, along with combined spices and cayenne, and bring to a bare simmer.

 - Barely simmer, partially covered, for 20 minutes.